- Receiving praise from others elicits discomfort when it conflicts with one's existing belief system.

 Compliments and Culture

-The correlation between low self-esteem and a resistance to compliments should not be over-interpreted.
+The correlation between low self-esteem and resistance to compliments should not be over-interpreted.
 People with low self-esteem are often uncomfortable receiving compliments, but not everyone who is uncomfortable receiving compliments necessarily has low self-esteem.
 Praise has a large cultural and ideological component.
 For example, it is much more acceptable to praise children in some cultures than in others and it is much more acceptable to express positive regard to adults in some cultures than in others.
 Further, some people with high self-esteem might have ideologies or worldviews that associate compliments with "coddling," such that they experience praise as condescension rather than encouragement.

 How to Increase Receptiveness to Compliments